sheos-org/eos21/README.md

 In the EOS21 protocol, we are providing another option for ERC20 contracts that do not have a built-in pause/expiry function but who want to move their token to another chain.
 We are calling this action: teleportation.
 To teleport a token from one chain to another, it will exist on the destination chain, but no longer exist in a fungible form on the source chain.

-#### The EOS21 Protocol has 3 Dimensions
+#### The EOSIO21 Protocol has 3 Dimensions

 * **Dimension 1** is on the source chain, Ethereum.
-There is a Blackhole 🌌 contract on ETH to perform the absorption of ERC20 tokens and also to receive account information for the destination chain (EOS).
-This information can either be configured to use the EOS Account name or an EOS Public Key.
+There is a Blackhole 🌌 contract on ETH to perform the absorption of ERC20 tokens and also to receive account information for the destination chain (EOSIO).
+This information can either be configured to use the EOSIO Account name or an EOS Public Key.
 In the second case, the oracle must be changed to create an EOS account for the user.
-* **Dimension 2** is an Oracle 🔮 program that runs off-chain to watch the ETH transactions and authorize the distribution of EOS tokens (in a future version of this protocol, the Oracle could be run entirely on EOS).
+* **Dimension 2** is an Oracle 🔮 program that runs off-chain to watch the ETH transactions and authorize the distribution of EOS tokens (in a future version of this protocol, the Oracle could be run entirely on EOSIO).
-* **Dimension 3** is the destination chain, EOS.
-The EOS token contract which distributes the tokens to the 📩  destination EOS account sent by the token holders in Layer 1.
+* **Dimension 3** is the destination chain, EOSIO.
+The EOSIO token contract which distributes the tokens to the 📩  destination EOS account sent by the token holders in Layer 1.

 The standard Blackhole contract has 2 functions - be authorized to receive token Y from Ethereum and then receive the EOS account info the tokens to be distributed on the destination chain via the Oracle.

-Once a user sends their tokens and destination account to the Blackhole, the ERC20 tokens will become non-fungible and the EOS tokens will be teleported to their destination account on the EOS chain.
+Once a user sends their tokens and destination account to the Blackhole, the ERC20 tokens will become non-fungible and the EOS tokens will be teleported to their destination account on the EOSIO chain.

 The developer can choose to either send the tokens to a 0X000 address and thereby 🔥 them, or hold them in the Blackhole contract.

-##### EOS21 Github Inventory
+##### EOSIO21 Github Inventory
 * **eos21/eos21.js** - Oracle for managing teleportation of tokens from ETH to EOS
 * **eos21/[config.json](https://github.com/sheos-org/eos21/blob/master/config.json)** - configuration file for blackhole and oracle contracts
 * **eos21/blackhole/contracts/** - blackhole contracts listed below